Paperback-iOS/website/src/help/guides/extension-development/intro-to-sources.md

 available, only requiring the users to install each module correctly.

 Enter the Paperback Extension system.
 If you are familiar with [Tachiyomi](https://tachiyomi.org) this system is practically the same.
-Users are free to develop an extension completely independant with the Paperback application builds and updates, and publish generic sources which are simply parsing definitions which understand how to import the contents of X website.
+Users are free to develop an extension completely independent with the Paperback application builds and updates, and publish generic sources which are simply parsing definitions which understand how to import the contents of X website.